 No. While the terms “evidence-based program” and “evidence-based service/practice” are often used interchangeably, the field distinguishes services/practices from programs.
 Evidence-based services/practices can be part of an evidence-based program, but the reverse is not always true.
 Title III-D funds are required to be used on evidence-based programs.

 Specifically, evidence-based services/practices refer to strategies or activities used by evidence-based programs as part of their larger intervention.
 For example, evidence-based self-management programs (such as diabetes prevention programs or pain management programs) may incorporate similar evidence-based practices such as blood pressure screenings or glucose checks, even though the outcome goals of these programs may be very different.

 Evidence-based programs refer to organized and typically multi-component interventions with clearly identified linkages between core components of the program and expected outcomes for an identified target population.
 For example, an evidence-based falls prevention program could involve educational enrichment classes, as well as one or more evidence-based services (for example, strength and balance building exercises and/or a home environmental assessment component).
-In order to meet the highest-level definition for Title III-D funds, such programs must also have methods available to guide their dissemination in the community, such as materials and training.
+In order to meet the definition for Title III-D funds, such programs must also have methods available to guide their dissemination in the community, such as materials and training.